Skip to main content

 Learn to explore and apply nursing theories with chapters written by the actual theorists themselves!
 This completely revised and updated edition also includes chapters written by practicing nurses that offer real world experience, discussing how they apply nursing theories in their day-to-day practice.
 This valuable text will help you develop critical thinking skills and improve the ways in which you practice nursing.
 Middle-Range Nursing Theories:The Nurses.Info website provides a full listing of Middle-Range Nursing Theories from Evelyn Adam to Janet B. Younger.
 Each theory listed provides details about the theorist, a brief description of the theory itself, and publications of interest.

-Nursing Theorists and Their Work
+Nursing Theorists and Their Work by

 Call Number: WY 86 M359n 2006